Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/python-lang/Servo.rst

 .. note::

-    the lasting time of high level corresponding to the servo angle is absolute instead of accumulating.
+    The lasting time of high level corresponding to the servo angle is absolute instead of accumulating.
 For example, the high level time lasting for 0.5ms correspond to the 0 degree of the servo.
 If the high level time lasts for another 1ms, the servo rotates to 45 degrees.

 .. table::
     :align: center